kindelia-archive/LambdaVM/benchmarks/README.md

 Benchmarks
 ==========

-These benchmarks compare JavaScript V8, Haskell GHC and Lambolt LamRT.
+These benchmarks compare JavaScript V8, Haskell GHC and Lambolt λVM.
 Right now, we just have some micro-benchmarks, tested on my Macbook Pro M1.
 We will soon update this repository to include real-world examples, and a proper benchmark suite that 1. performs multiple runs, 2. creates a chart for varying input sizes.
-Note that this is a very early, non-optimized, version of LamRT, and several improvements are on the workings.
+Note that this is a very early, non-optimized, version of λVM, and several improvements are on the workings.

 ### Running